-What we’ve learned whilst building a library of GoPro camera test cases for Explorer.
+What we’ve learned whilst building a library of GoPro camera test cases.

 In 2022 I wrote an introductory post on the GoPro Metadata Format (GPMF / GPMD) for video telemetry.

-As work on Explorer has progressed, we’ve been learning lots about how different GoPro cameras write metadata to the image and video files they produce.
+As my understanding has broadened, I have been learning lots about how different GoPro cameras write metadata to the image and video files they produce.

 Here are some of the quirks we’ve uncovered…

 Beware of time

 If the camera time is set incorrectly, GoPro cameras will write the same incorrect time into the files

 In this case, the date time on the camera has been set in the future.